Knitter/codices/README.md

 ## REST API

 The REST API is also part of the Codices platform (as an Yii based sub-application) and will always be present, though it may not be used.
-This API is being developed to help teach a mobile application development course I teach, it may therefore be developed faster than the WEB version.
+This API is being developed to help in a mobile application development course I teach, it may therefore be developed faster than the WEB version.

 # Credits